Trustedv2/trustedv2.github.io/README.md

 # Web-Based

-This project is made by a single entity i Fn1ky revoke the right to reveal any data about myself
+This project is developed by a single entity.

+I, Fn1ky, retain the right to keep all personal information private and do not authorize the disclosure of any personal data related to myself.